Frank Stephen Baldwin: Early years

 He was born on April 10, 1838, in New Hartford, Connecticut.
 In 1840 the family moved to Nunda, New York, where he attended the Nunda Institute for elementary school.
 In 1854 he was enrolled at Union College in Schenectady, New York, but left when his father had an accident that left him as an invalid for the rest of his life.
 Frank then took over the management of his father's architectural business.
 In 1855, Frank applied for a patent on an "arrowhead self-coupler" for railroad cars, but the patent was rejected.

-In 1860 an uncle in Carlyle, Illinois, designed a corn-planter and Frank assisted in applying for the patent.
-In 1861, he returned to Carlyle to build a model of the planter and to arrange manufacturing.
-During the American Civil War he enlisted in the Carlyle Home Guard, but only served for three months.
-In 1869, he went to St. Louis, Missouri, as manager of Peck's Planning Mills.

-It was around this time, that he invented an anemometer, for recording the direction of the wind.
-He also invented a "registering step" for street cars, that recorded the number of passengers entering a streetcar; and a "street indicator" geared from the axle of a trolley that showed each street in succession, from an illuminated box, as the car passed.